List of EastEnders characters introduced in 2019: Leo King

 Leo King, played by Tom Wells, makes his first appearance on 3 September 2019.
 He was unnamed until episode 5990 on 9 September 2019.
 Details of the character and storyline were also announced on the same day.
 Leo is the son of paedophile Tony King (Chris Coghill), who abused Whitney Dean (Shona McGarty) as a child.
 Wells expressed his delight in joining the cast, adding, "I'm really excited to be joining the EastEnders team and seeing what's in store for Leo".
 Wells also commented that "He's definitely a man not to be trusted".
 Executive producer Jon Sen also added "Bianca's return sparks a gripping new story with the arrival of Leo King – a dark and misguided figure who has grown up with the stigma of being the son of a convicted paedophile.
 We are thrilled to welcome Tom to the Square, knowing he will bring depth and complexity to the role of Leo, a man who believes his father has been wronged and who will also go to great lengths to prove it".
 The character was killed-off in February 2020; his departure had not been announced beforehand.
 On-screen, Whitney stabs Leo in self defence after he tries attacking her with a knife.

-Leo first appears as a guest at Whitney's wedding to Callum "Halfway" Highway (Tony Clay).
-He talks to Whitney's stepsister, Tiffany Butcher (Maisie Smith), and proceeds into pecking her cheek, which is witnessed by Tiffany's mother Bianca Jackson (Patsy Palmer).
+Leo first appears as a guest at Whitney's wedding to Callum Highway (Tony Clay).
+He flirts with Whitney's adoptive half-sister, Tiffany Butcher (Maisie Smith), and proceeds into pecking her cheek, which is witnessed by Tiffany's mother Bianca Jackson (Patsy Palmer).
 Bianca warns Leo to stay away.
 However, Leo arrives in Walford and begins menacing Bianca.
 It is revealed that he is the son of Bianca's ex-boyfriend Tony and believes that Whitney had lied about Tony sexually abusing her.
 He threatens Bianca about money his grandmother had left him and threatens to hurt both Whitney and Tiffany if he does not receive the money.